Zen and the Nature of Scale

 “That sounds impressive,” said the Master.
 “But Enlighten me, what does it do?”

-“It allows our teams to work together effectively across our entire company!” said the CEO.
+“It allows our teams to work together effectively across the entire company!” said the CEO.

 “Well, well,” said the Master, “so I reckon they weren’t able to do so before?”